4-Prodigious American basketball players with Pinoy blood running on them!

 Jordan Clarkson is ¼ Filipino; his father, Michael Clarkson, is an American, and his mother is Marcelina Kingslover, whose grandmother is a Filipina.
 He was born in Tampa, Florida, on the 7th of June 1992.

 He was the 46th pick overall in the 2014 NBA draft, so in a way, we can say that Jordan has already overachieved.
-In the NBA, it is rare for a 2nd rounder to play more than five years in the league.
-So far, he has played for the LA Lakers, Cleveland Cavaliers, and now for the Utah Jazz.
+It is rare for a 2nd rounder to play more than five years in the league in the NBA.
+He has played for the LA Lakers, Cleveland Cavaliers, and now for the Utah Jazz.

 RB23 Brown, PBA MVP turned School Principal in LA